Stardown-app/Stardown/README.md

 * [url2clipboard](https://github.com/asamuzaK/url2clipboard) supports HTML, Markdown, BBCode, Textile, AsciiDoc, MediaWiki, Jira, reStructuredText, LaTeX, Org Mode, and text.
 * [TabCopy](https://chromewebstore.google.com/detail/tabcopy/micdllihgoppmejpecmkilggmaagfdmb) might only be on the Chrome Web Store, but supports many markup languages including HTML, Markdown, BBCode, CSV, and JSON, and lets you create custom link formats.

-### Copy just the titles or just the URLs of all tabs

-* [Copy as Markdown](https://github.com/yorkxin/copy-as-markdown) is similar to Stardown but has a popup menu with different options, and different priorities in what markdown it generates.

 ### Copy just a URL with a text fragment

 * [link-to-text-fragment](https://github.com/GoogleChromeLabs/link-to-text-fragment) was made by Google itself but is cross-browser.